doctrine-extensions/DoctrineExtensions/doc/sluggable.md

 - Attribute, Annotation, Yaml and Xml mapping support for extensions
 - Multiple slugs, different slugs can link to same fields

-Update **2013-10-26**

-- Datetime support with default dateFormat Y-m-d-H:i

-Update **2013-08-23**

-- Added 'prefix' and 'suffix' configuration parameter #812

-Update **2013-08-19**

-- allow empty slug #807 regenerate slug only if set to `null`

-Update **2013-03-10**

-- Added 'unique_base' configuration parameter to the Sluggable behaviour

-Update **2012-11-30**

-- Recreated slug handlers, as they are used by many people

-Update **2012-02-26**

-- Remove slug handlers were removed because of complications it brought together

-Update **2011-09-11**

-- Refactored sluggable for doctrine2.2 by specifying slug fields directly in slug annotation
-- Slug handler functionality, possibility to create custom ones or use built-in tree path handler or linked slug through single valued association
-- Updated documentation mapping examples for 2.1.x version or higher

-Update **2011-04-04**

-- Made single listener, one instance can be used for any object manager and any number of them

-Update **2010-12-23**

-- Full support for unique index on slug field, no more exceptions during concurrent flushes.

 **Note:**

 - There is a reported [issue](https://github.com/doctrine-extensions/DoctrineExtensions/issues/254) that sluggable transliterator does not work on OSX 10.6 its ok starting again from 10.7 version.
 To overcome the problem you can use your [custom transliterator](#transliterator)
 - Public [Sluggable repository](https://github.com/doctrine-extensions/DoctrineExtensions "Sluggable extension on Github") is available on github
-- Last update date: **2012-02-26**
 - For usage together with **SoftDeleteable** in order to take into account softdeleted entities while generating unique slug, you must explicitly call **addManagedFilter** with a name of softdeleteable filter, so it can be disabled during slug updates.
 The best place to do it, is when initializing sluggable listener.
 That will be automated in the future.